Tristor/securemail.tristor.ro/server.md

 Now we get to configuring our encrypted mail store.
 This will be used for storing all of the mail data, as well as cache data for the various services in our service chain.
 Each time your system is rebooted you'll need to login to your server and run the encfs command to decrypted and remount the mail store.
 Afterwards you'll need to restart postfix, dovecot, opendkim, postfwd, and postgrey since they expect to be able to read and write data from the mail store.

-Each time you do this you'll need to enter your password, so whatever you choose ensure you don't forget it.
+Note: Each time you do this you'll need to enter your password, so whatever you choose ensure you don't forget it.
 This too can be stored in your password manager.

 A simple shell script for your root user that can do this is as follows: